Grand Rapids Public Museum Trip Planner

 Summer Camps at GRPM Include New Camps for Kids with Autism

 Summer fun happens at the Grand Rapids Public Museum with Camp Curious!

-Kids pre-K through 12th grade will have special access to the Museum to use as a learning lab – experimenting, creating, exploring, and having fun through a variety of offerings.
+Kids pre-K – 12th grade get special access to make GRPM their own learning lab each summer – experimenting, creating, exploring, and having fun.

-Early registration is recommended as camps will sell out.
+Early registration recommended, as camps will sell out.

 Field Trips at Grand Rapids Public Museum

 Grand Rapids Public Museum Offers Field Trips for Kids

 The Grand Rapids Public Museum provides school groups with the opportunity to explore three floors of exhibits and artifacts related to science, history, and culture, all with a unique tie to Grand Rapids.